ZacharyGeurts/AMOURANTHRTX/README.md

 Also, welcome to 2026.
 Really you will want to be using linux.sh and cmake.
 The shader compiling that is built in is a large part of the headache.

-This is your headstart.
+This is your headstart into RTX development.
 If you do not want to take it, you do not have to.
-Honestly, you guys should rob me of it and stick a Consortium on it to give it an "it's done" sticker and I can download it from archive.org.

 Zero cost.
 Zero computational cost.
 Not using cycles in costs.
 Zero!
 Old methods.
 New technology.
 We are friendly.